 Ph.D.
 Harvard University.
-Dr. Foster is a professor who discusses his subject as enthusiastically with an 8 year old as with his college students.
+Dr. Foster is a retired professor who discusses his subject as enthusiastically with an 8 year old as he did with his college students.
 Dr. Foster’s classes are always popular and fill up fast.
-He is a professor of Geology at Bradley University.
+Dr. Foster taught geology at Bradley University for over 40 years.

 Oba William King

 “The Poetic Storyteller”, Oba is entertaining, inspirational, incredibly fun, exciting and engaging.
 Audiences are introduced to a land of rhythm and rhyme.
 Parents and teachers are inspired by the educational quality of this prolific performer.
 Children are encouraged to follow their dreams, try their best, respect the elders, respect each other, and most of all respect themselves.

 Kathy received her BSN from Illinois Wesleyan University.
 She has taught origami to people of all ages for over 30 years at libraries, schools, museums and an art gallery and with private students.
 Over 10 years ago she founded Origami Peoria Area.
 She is currently a master trainer for Girl Scouts of Central Illinois, makes banners for her church, and is a member of Origami USA and the British Origami Society.
 Kathy is the 2010 recipient of the Ranana Benjamin teaching award from Origami USA.
 She has been part of a juried World Origami program for children.
 Kathy is a long time volunteer and supporter of the Sun Foundation.